MiladEidi/123VCF/README.md

 Survived variants present in VCF format and Tab-separated format

-123VCF puts the same BED feature variants when the user define a BED filter next to each other in a TSV file to detect possible compound heterozygous variants
+123VCF puts the same BED feature variants when the user defines a BED filter next to each other in a TSV file to detect possible compound heterozygous variants